List of volcanoes in Mexico: Trans-Mexican Volcanic Belt

-The Trans-Mexican Volcanic Belt is the Neogene volcanic arc that takes place on the southern edge of the North American plate.
-It is approximately 1000 kilometers long.
-It overlies the Rivera and Cocos slabs.
-It’s a unique volcanic belt, as it is not parallel to the Middle American trench, where most of the stratovolcanoes are usually positioned.
-It has a wide range of chemical compositions.
-Such as intraplate.
-It consists of many volcanic features that include monogenetic volcano cones, shield volcanoes, lava dome, complexes, and major calderas.
-Fun fact: It actually snows all year long on some of the highest peaks are people living, and when the weather is clear, they can be seen by those who live in Mexico on some of the high parts from which these volcanoes rise.
-Before the Trans-Mexican Belt took over, the Sierra Madre Occidental actually was in that exact area.
-This is how the Trans-Mexican Volcanic belt evolved and changed and the Rivera plate begin to subduction beneath Central Mexico in the early to late Miocene.
-2) The slab tear begins to propagate west to east across the back northern area of the belt, which allowed asthenospheric heat in to generate the Mafic episode.3) The latest Miocene was the onset of more silic volcanics generated by flat slab subduction which pushed the belt further to the north.4) Lastly, The late Pliocene to Holocene is characterized by slab rollback sending the volcanic arc trenchward to the present day position.
+The Trans-Mexican Volcanic Belt is the Neogene volcanic arc along the southern edge of the North American plate, approximately 1000 kilometers long, overlying the Rivera and Cocos slabs.
+Uniquely, it is not parallel to the Middle American trench, where most stratovolcanoes are located.
+It has a wide range of chemical compositions, such as intraplate, and includes monogenetic volcano cones, shield volcanoes, lava domes, complexes, and major calderas.
+Some of the highest peaks are snow-covered year round.
+The Trans-Mexican Belt formed out of the Sierra Madre Occidental belt, as the Rivera plate begin to subduct beneath Central Mexico in the early to late Miocene.
+A slab tear propagating west to east across the back northern area of the belt generated asthenospheric heat in a mafic episode.
+At the end of the Miocene, flat slab subduction generated more silic volcanoes and pushed the belt further north.
+During the late Pliocene to Holocene, slab rollback moved the volcanic arc toward the trench to its present position.